-Niam Jain specializes in Gestural Abstract Art and Abstract Expressionism.
-At the tender of age of only 13 Jain is being recognized all over North America from collectors for his unique talents.
+Niam Jain specializes in Abstract Art.
+At the of age of 15 Niam is being recognized all over North America from collectors for his unique talents.
 Niam has autism and limited speech.
-Niam paints in layers.
-Each layer expresses a thought or emotion with the entire painting telling a story.
-As Niam paints, the colors explode in his paintings, bursting onto the canvas in bold dabs and brushstrokes, at times with complete abstract abandon.
+He paints in layers and each layer expresses a thought or emotion with the entire painting telling a story.
+As he paints, the colours explode in his paintings, bursting onto the canvas in bold dabs and brushstrokes, at times with complete abstract abandon.
 With astounding pictorial intuition, Niam composes works that inspire and intrigue.
 He invites the viewer into a vibrant world of unrestraint abandon, where the viewer is lost in the emotions of the painting.
 Although, Niam lacks fluent speech he reminds us a canvas is a medium of ultimate expression.

-April 2017 – Faculty Club, Solo Show University of Toronto
+April 2017 – Faculty Club, Solo Exhibition University of Toronto

 June 5, 2016 – Autism Speaks Canada (Solo).
 Toronto, Canada.

 April 16, 2016 – Mackenzie Health Hospital (Solo).
 Toronto, Canada.

 November 22, 2015 – We are Your Sisters Yogathon (Solo).
 Brampton, Canada.

 October 17, 2015 – Gallery of Inspiration (Group Exhibition).
 Mississauga, Canada.